How to prove content drives sales?

 Content marketing is only as strong as the strategic foundation you build it on.
 Invite your internal clients and executives to co-create your foundation in a big tent event – so you can put more time into creating and promoting content, and less into reviewing content.

-To build a solid foundation for content marketing takes 4 steps:
+Building a solid foundation for content marketing takes 4 steps:

 - Write a content mission statement: here’s how.